What is learning experience design?

 Not every experience is as educational as the next.
 Some experiences can be straight out boring or annoying.
 Fortunately, we’ve all had experiences that were very educational and that will last a lifetime.
 Being able to design such powerful experiences is the main quality of a good LX designer.

-LX design is a design discipline.
-You want to be able to think and work like a designer.
-This means using a design process that typically includes research, experimentation, ideation, conceptualization, prototyping, iteration and testing.
+LX design is a creative design discipline.
+In essence, it is an applied form of art.
+Similar to other creative professions the LX design process typically includes research, experimentation, ideation, conceptualization, prototyping, iteration and testing.
 It is not a step by step systematic process, but a creative process with an outcome that’s uncertain at first and crystal clear in the end.
-Just like in any other design discipline, LX designers use a mix of creative, conceptual, intellectual and analytical qualities to come up with elegant solutions that work.
+LX designers use a mix of creative, conceptual, intellectual and analytical qualities to come up with elegant solutions that work.
 The main difference with other design disciplines is the fact that your design serves a purpose to learn.

 LX design is about learning and not so much about teaching, instruction or training.
 The focus is where it should be: on the learner and the process that the learner goes through.
 You definitely have to understand why and how people learn in order to be effective.
 Experiential learning in particular is part of the foundation of LX design.
 As stated in the definition of lxd, you want to design a learning experience that enables the learner to reach the desired learning outcome.
 But how do you do that?
 By making the experience human centered and goal oriented.